piklestf2/pikles-hud/README.txt

 if you have questions, add me and COMMENT (so I know you're not a scammer) here http://steamcommunity.com/profiles/76561198054383867

 6/8/20
-I added the quake hitsound here, for my convenience when installing TF2 on different machines.
+I added the quake hitsound here.
+This is purely for my convenience, but I'm pretty sure no one else is downloading this HUD anyway.
 If you don't like this, just remove or rename sound/ui/hitsound.wav

 7/20/16
 Unfortunately, I probably won't be updating anything related to matchmaking.
 (That is, until it's required to still play TF2.)
 While I do find the competitive format fun, I don't see myself devoting the time or motivation to queue up with anyone any time soon.

 Sorry.

 3/31/16
 I won't be updating any features that I don't personally use.
 I've missed over a year's worth of updates and simply have no desire to make the time to go back and implement things if they don't affect me.

 If anything major breaks, I'll fix it the next time I hop on TF2 (which could and likely will be a while after the update).

 12/23/14
 redesigned the targetids to work with the floating health thing